outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - everything can be formatted as a system, not everything is an interface - an interface is like a location where different systems can meet to communicate

   - science:

+    - physics determines probability (of interactions), math describes certainty (of interactions)

     - alternatives
       - a limit on potential energy in the universe, concentrated in space-time moves or symmetry violations, where all other changes align with the standard model